AidanFLaw/aidanlaw.xyz/content/about/about.md

 ### From Intern to Technology Director
 My technology career began as an IT intern at [Food Warming Equipment](https://fwe.com) during high school, where I learned the fundamentals of enterprise IT support and manufacturing systems.
 This hands-on experience at every level—from help desk support to infrastructure architecture—gives me unique insight into the practical challenges organizations face.

-### Healthcare IT Focus
+### Finding My Niche in Healthcare
-Transitioning into healthcare IT, I discovered my passion for solving the complex intersection of technology, compliance, and patient care.
-Managing IT operations for a large surgical practice has taught me that healthcare technology must be both cutting-edge and utterly reliable.
+Transitioning into healthcare tech, I discovered my passion for solving problems at the intersection of technology, compliance, and patient care.
+Managing operations for a large surgical practice has taught me that medical technology must be both cutting-edge and utterly reliable—no pressure, right?

 ### Entrepreneurial Experience
 As co-owner of [Kayaking St. Augustine](https://kayakingstaugustine.com), I understand the business side of operations—managing costs, optimizing efficiency, and delivering exceptional customer experiences.
-This entrepreneurial perspective informs my approach to healthcare IT consulting.
+This entrepreneurial perspective informs my approach to technology consulting (and keeps me grounded in real-world budget constraints).

 ---